-In accordance with requirements under the EU Habitats Directive (43/92/EEC) and the EU Birds Directive (79/409/EEC) and Section 177 of the Planning and Development (Amendment) Act 2010, the impacts of the policies and objectives of all statutory land use policies on certain sites designated for the protection of nature under European legislation (Special Areas of Conservation and Special Protection Areas, collectively referred to as European sites), must be assessed as part of the process of drafting the Plan.
-This process, known as Appropriate Assessment, is to determine whether or not the implementation of the plan could have negative consequence for the habitats or species for which these sites are designated.
-The Plan has been formulated to ensure that it shall contribute towards the protection of European sites.
+In accordance with requirements under the EU Habitats Directive (43/92/EEC) and the EU Birds Directive (79/409/EEC) and Section 177 of the Planning and Development (Amendment) Act 2010, the impacts of the policies and objectives of all statutory land use policies on certain sites designated for the protection of nature under European legislation, must be assessed as part of the process of drafting the Plan.
+This process, known as Appropriate Assessment, is to determine whether or not the implementation of the plan policies or objectives could have negative consequence for the habitats or species for which these sites are designated.
+The 'Screening for Appropriate Assessment' of the Plan finds that the Plan does not require further appropriate assessment.
+The Plan has been formulated to ensure that it shall not give rise to significant adverse impacts on the integrity of any Natura 2000 sites.

-Format of Cavan County Development Plan 2022-2028
+Format of Draft Cavan County Development Plan 2022-2028

-The Cavan County Development Plan 2022-2028 sets out the Councils proposed policies and objectives for the development of the County over the Plan period.
-The Plan comprises of the following documents
+The draft Cavan County Development Plan 2022-2028 sets out the Councils proposed policies and objectives for the development of the County over the Plan period.
+The draft Plan comprises of the following documents